Villag/create-denton/README.md

 ## Questions & Answers

 **Q:** Will you accept pull requests?
 **A:** Yes!
-This is a community project and everyone is Denton is encouraged to participate.
+This is a community project and everyone is is encouraged to participate.

 **Q:** Why the `/shared/` symlink stuff for uploads?
 **A:** For local development, create `/shared/` (it is ignored by Git), and have the files live there.
 This gives a separation between Git-managed code and uploaded files.